jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 ![wp_customers](./assets/selectcustomer.png)

 This plugin can force users to use a strong password.
 As mentioned in step 2, it analyzes patterns in the password to prevent dictionary attack.

 ![wp_Strong_pw](./assets/wp_Strong_pw.png)

-You can enable Two-Factor features to make your WordPress user accounts more secure.
+In Login Security, you can enable Two-Factor features to make your WordPress user accounts more secure.

 ![wp_two_factor](./assets/wp_two_factor.png)

 Free version of iThemes can allow the website to prevent LOCAL brute force attacks.

 Local Brute Force and Network Brute Force:
+Both enabled:

 ![wp_lockout](./assets/lockouts.png)

 You can double check your secure setting by this overview page.

 After finishing the configuration, click Secure Site to complete the setup.

 ![wp_Secure_Site](./assets/wp_Secure_Site.png)

 You can view the dashboard here: